quietvoid/dovi_tool/editor.md

     "mode": int,

     // Configuration for active area edits
-    "active_area": {
+    // If no L5 metadata is present in the RPU, L5 metadata is inserted "active_area": {
         // Should be set to true when final video has no letterbox bars "crop": boolean,